camtrees/camtrees.github.io/info-for-cam-volunteers/epicollect.md

 | **ALL**      | Recording care actions (watering, weeding, etc.) performed on all trees at a site |
 | **WildCAM**  | Recording information about a wild tree not yet known to TACF                     |
 | **WildTACF** | Recording information about a wild tree already known to TACF                     |

+Kim Colson has created an extensive [CAM EpiCollect5 Quick Reference Guide](../assets/cam-epicollect5-quick-reference-guide-1.0.pdf), which provides easy-to-follow instructions for using the app in the field.

 #### Details of the Data Collected for Each Pathway